 - Minimal leasehold improvements are generally required before operation.
 These costs again vary based on the size of the business and requirements of a particular landlord, depending upon whether or not the improvements are capitalized as part of the lease.

 - This estimate is for estimated first year premiums of all insurance except office contents and workers’ compensation insurance, which vary by location.

-- The range represents the approximate costs associated with acquiring the furniture, including desks, chairs, shelves, and phone system.
+- The range represents the approximate costs associated with acquiring the furniture, including desks, chairs, and shelves.

 - The range represents the approximate costs associated with acquiring the franchisor-required computer hardware, designated software (“Designated Software”), and high-speed internet service.

-- The range represents the approximate costs associated with acquiring basic office supplies and fax/copy machine.
+- The range represents the approximate costs associated with acquiring basic office supplies, phone system, and fax/copy machine.

 - The amount expended will depend on the distance you must travel and the type of accommodations you choose.

 - New franchisees are currently required to attend the HIAC.
 Right at Home may waive this requirement during your first year of operation if the date you are scheduled to open your Franchised Business is within 30 days of the scheduled HIAC.